Blatke/Multi-Mask/memo.md

 ## Multiple versions for masks
 To develop different versions of which each has less masks than the orginal shader in order to save rendering resources and to be adopted by a specific demand.

-The nominating could be taken in format as:
+The naming method could be taken in format as:

 _Multi-Masks CxNxF version_